-Adidas Superstar Boots are sold in women’s sizes which range from 5 to 11.
+Adidas Superstar Cleats are sold in women’s sizes which range from 5 to 11.
 The sizing is a bit long, so buyers are advised to size down by at least half, although the width is spot on.

 The mid-cut construction gives the ankles additional support.
 The sneakers have a lace-up front with extra long laces to wrap around the shoes.